 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
 For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part.
-For instructions, see Identifying a part. - 3.
 Complete the prerequisite tasks.
+For instructions, see Before you begin. - 3.
+Do one of the following steps, as applicable: - a.
+If you are removing the disk drive backplane for a system upgrade or as part of another procedure, continue to step 4 on page 4.

-For instructions, see Before you begin. - 4.
-Stop the system.
-For instructions, see Stopping a system or logical partition. - 5.
-Open the front rack door. - 6.
-Place the system into the service position.
-For instructions, see Placing a rack-mounted model into the service position. - 7.
-Remove the service access cover.
-For instructions, see Removing the service access cover from a rack-mounted model. - 8.
+- b.
+If you are removing the disk drive backplane because of a system failure, use the service action log to help identify the failing part.
+See Identifying a failing part. - 4.
+Stop the system, as described in Stopping a system or logical partition. - 5.
+Place the system into the service position, as described in Placing a rack-mounted model into the service position. - 6.
 Disconnect the power source from the system by unplugging the system.
 For instructions, see Disconnecting the power cords.

-Note: This system might be equipped with a second power supply.
-Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
+Note: If the system is equipped with a second power supply, ensure that the power source to the system has been completely disconnected.
 (L003)